 Horowitz believes that if you want to be an investor, you have to learn and develop the art of discipline.
 Every week, he interviews investment and finance experts to share various principles that can help people become successful in managing their finances.

 Host Joshua Sheats aims to teach listeners to live a rich life in the moment while creating a plan for financial independence in 10 years or less.
-His podcast is devoted to providing financial information and actionable techniques to help everyone improve their lifestyle.
+His podcast, Radical Personal Finance, is devoted to providing financial information and actionable techniques to help everyone improve their lifestyle.

 Money isn’t everything—but it does still matter.
 In our modern world, not knowing how to manage your finances can be a major source of unhappiness.